 By acting globally, Canada can make an outsized contribution on addressing climate change.

 The challenge is how to reduce global GHG emissions while the global demand for energy is growing.
-Through innovation, technology and responsible energy production, Canada is uniquely positioned to help meet this challenge – both as secure suppliers of sustainable energy and as global leaders in emission reduction innovation and technology.
+Canadian producers are uniquely positioned to meet this challenge – both as secure suppliers of sustainable energy and as global leaders in emission reduction innovation and technology.

 World Leader in Energy Innovation and Technology